|

 and a huge "band potential", a studio concept.
 The

-fact corresponded well with the stylish cubist album cover made
+fact corresponded well with the stylish cubist album cover

-a band on the cover.
+being a band on the cover.

 How